infsci2560sp17/full-stack-web-dawn-llp/README.md

     - numLikes=77(number of likes)
 #### Request

-    - /palettes/ajax/like/26?numLikes=77)
+    - ../public/api/palettes/ajax/like/26?numLikes=77)

 #### Response
     - json return: {"likes":78, "dislikes":20}

-Add 1 to numLikes of a palette by id
+Add 1 to numLikes of a palette by id when numLikes matches previous records.

 ### API Method 4